PREVENTION, TREATMENTS & CURES

 TREATMENT

-The list of active medications prescribed by medical providers is constantly growing and changing as our understanding of the virus and possible medication side-effects become greater.
-The best advancement has been the once a day, single pill option.
+The list of active medications prescribed by medical providers is constantly growing and changing as our understanding of the virus and possible medication side effects becomes greater.
+The best advancement has been the once-a-day, single pill option.
 “Single-tablet treatment regimens, or STRs, are becoming popular.
-STRs also known as fixed-dose combinations, mix several drugs into one tablet or capsule that you take once a day.
+STRs, also known as fixed-dose combinations, mix several drugs into one tablet or capsule that you take once a day.
 You take an STR around the same time every day.
 You’ll need to take some STRs with food.”

 There are many HIV medicines available for HIV regimens.
 The HIV medicines are grouped into seven drug classes according to how they fight HIV.

-A full list of HIV medications as of 2020, may be found HERE.
-Not only does it have the name of the drugs but also links to more information about it, side effects, drug interactions and even a retail price guide.
-There are also pictures for those of you, like us, that can’t remember names of medications all the time.
+A full list of HIV medications as of 2020 may be found HERE.
+Not only does it have the names of the drugs, but it also links to more information about them, side effects, drug interactions, and even a retail price guide.
+There are also pictures for those of you, like us, who can’t remember the names of medications all the time.

 Before you go

 We picked infections that we believe that you, as a gay man, are most likely to encounter.
-Of course this list does not include everything, but it should give you a great start on the information you will, at some point, rely upon.
+Of course, this list does not include everything, but it should give you a great start on the information you will eventually rely upon.

-As amazing as our progress in treatment and prevention for infections has come, three issues still plague us as a community.
+As amazing as our progress in infection treatment and prevention has been, three issues still plague us as a community.

-• Lack of testing: This includes for STIs but also other infections and even the common flu.
-Knowledge is power, and if you are getting regular check-ups, they should include tests for sexually transmitted illnesses, and NOT JUST HIV.
+- Lack of testing: This includes STIs, other infections, and even the common flu.
+Knowledge is power, and if you are getting regular check-ups, they should consist of tests for sexually transmitted illnesses, and NOT JUST HIV.

-• Taking the medication as prescribed by you doctor: This should go without saying, but just because you are feeling better does not mean you should cease taking your meds.
-This, as well, as stopping and restarting medication regimes is what causes resistance within the individual and eventually, the illness LEARNING to counteract the effects of the medications.
+- Taking the medication as prescribed by your doctor: This should go without saying, but just because you are feeling better does not mean you should cease taking your meds.
+This, as well as stopping and restarting medication regimes, is what causes resistance within the individual and, eventually, the illness LEARNING to counteract the effects of the medications.
 When you don’t take the meds as prescribed, you’re hurting yourself as well as our community.

-• Not getting treated at all: This one is the saddest from our perspective, especially for HIV.
+- Not getting treated at all: This one is the saddest from our perspective, especially for HIV.
 If guys KNOW they have HIV, and for whatever reason, they are not being properly medicated, it is as if they were living before these medications were invented.
 So, our advancements mean nothing.
 Those lives lost…nothing.
-Further, not being treated for HIV or any other illness can lead to a progression of even more serious illnesses.
-Do yourself a favour and TAKE THE DAMN MEDICATIONS.
+Further, not being treated for HIV or any other illness can lead to a progression of even more severe diseases.
+Do yourself a favor and TAKE THE DAMN MEDICATIONS.

 If you, or anyone you know, is having difficulties taking medications as prescribed, click HERE for a great article with tips and suggestions that have worked for us.

-If you, or someone you know, is in need of finding a new doctor, we have two articles that can help with this process.
-Basic and Advanced.
+If you or someone you know needs to find a new doctor, we have two articles—Basic and Advanced — that can help with this process.

 If you would like to know more about the vaccinations you should have, please click HERE.

-Finally, if you have been prescribed a medication, one has been suggested for you, or a loved one’s, usage, and you would like to know as much about it as possible, click HERE.
-This site gives a detailed description of all current infectious disease treatments, as well as suggested usage guidelines, side-effects and drug interactions.
+Finally, if you have been prescribed a medication or one has been suggested for your or a loved one’s use and you would like to know as much about it as possible, click HERE.
+This site gives a detailed description of all current infectious disease treatments, as well as suggested usage guidelines, side effects, and drug interactions.